hridesh/hridesh.github.io/service.md

 permalink: /service/
 ---

+I have served the international and national communities through several roles.
+One of my most satisfying role was to lead the design and execution of the first Association of Computing Machinery (ACM) hybrid conference, [SPLASH 2021](https://2021.splashcon.org/).
+This conference was organized both as a physical event in Chicago, IL and virtually.
+The hybrid conference was attended by over 800 participants.
+The conference combined virtual in-person Q&A sessions and introduced innovative features such as hybrid coffee breaks, a mirrored schedule for geographic inclusion, and time bands in the program.
+As a steering committee member for the NSF Midwest Big Data Hub (MBDH), I worked on advising the hub on sustainability and governance, and on providing program guidance.

 ### Conference leadership roles

 - [American Society For Engineering Education (ASEE) Engineering Deans Institute (EDI) 2026](Journal of Systems and Software Special Issue on Software Engineering Technology and Applications) Planning Committee